Heads up, Empowered Shoppers, we’re a participant in affiliate marketing programs. For more information, see our disclosure here.

 9. A Play Sink, Water Table, or Buckets of Water

-Maybe it’s because I live in a dessert, but I was surprised to see a few people using their actual sinks to distract their toddlers.
-I guess if you live in a water-abundant place it makes sense, but for me it’s not an option.
+Maybe it’s because I live in a desert, but I was surprised to see a few people using their actual sinks to distract their toddlers.
+I guess if you live in a water-abundant place it makes sense, but for me, it’s not an option.
 It’s not that I don’t think running water is a good idea–it’s a great idea–it’s just that I couldn’t live with the guilt of letting my sink run for that long.

 However, there are other ways to create sink-like experiences without using the actual sink.
 Check out the play sink I linked below.
 It recycles a small basin of water so that your kids can experience all the joy of a sink with a small amount of water.
-Which is a win-win because it also limits the amount of water you can find on your floor.
+This is a win-win because it also limits the amount of water you can find on your floor.

 Water tables are another great option, although they hold larger volumes of water and might be better off outside.
-Simple buckets, bowls, or totes filled with water are also great water play.
-Trust me, your kids won’t be picky so long as they can splash all the want in some water.
+Simple buckets, bowls, or totes filled with water are also great for water play.
+Trust me, your kids won’t be picky so long as they can splash all they want in some water.

 10. Bubble Guns/Bubbles